-After a dismal financial year in 2020 as a result of the COVID-19 pandemic, physician practice revenue is once again increasing.
+After a dismal financial year in 2020 due to the COVID-19 pandemic, physician practice revenue is again increasing.
 Hospital groups saw improvements in physician productivity and revenue in the second quarter of 2021 compared to the second quarter of 2020.

 Even with these positive numbers, many healthcare providers continue to look for ways to maintain and improve their operations, including additional service lines, increased reimbursement and tax savings.
 One way these providers, especially physician practices, can reduce their taxes is by taking advantage of the Employee Retention Credit (ERC).

 As we mentioned in a previous blog, the Employee Retention Tax Credit was introduced through the Coronavirus Aid, Relief and Economic Security Act (CARES Act) to encourage eligible employers to keep their employees on the payroll, even when they’re not working during the covered period due to the COVID-19 outbreak.
 The 2020 credit was for employment taxes equal to 50 percent of the qualified wages an eligible employer paid to employees after March 12, 2020, and before January 1, 2021.
 For each employee, wages up to $10,000 were allowed to be counted to determine the amount of the credit.

 In March 2021, the Employee Retention Credit was extended through the enactment of the American Rescue Plan Act (ARPA) to include all of 2021.
 This extension offers eligible employers 70 percent of qualified wages (including qualified health plan expenses) paid to each employee.
 It also offers $10,000 in maximum wages for each quarter in 2021, with a maximum credit of $28,000 per employee.